Diamondbacks vs. Blue Jays Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 93 hits with 15 doubles, four triples, 15 home runs, 37 walks and 44 RBI.
-He's also stolen six bases.
+- Ketel Marte has put up 93 hits with 15 doubles, four triples, 15 home runs and 37 walks.
+He has driven in 44 runs with six stolen bases.

 Marte Recent Games